-Each year at this time, a frequent topic of discussion with my rising seniors revolves around their developing lists of colleges.
-Many have spent their spring break visiting numerous schools, and are planning summer visits to many more.
-At this point in the process, a good number of my students have a short list of schools they want to apply to; I work with them to spend the summer and part of the fall rounding out that list to include roughly two safeties, three-to-five targets, and maybe a couple of reaches.
-Seven or eight schools, possibly as many as ten, when chosen strategically across each of the aforementioned categories and satisfying a family’s checklist, are ideal.
+At this point in the process, most seniors we work with have a short list of schools they want to apply to; at Bright Horizons College Coach, we work to help them round out that list to include roughly two safeties, three to five targets, and maybe a few reaches.
+Seven or eight schools, possibly as many as 10, chosen strategically across each category are ideal.

-Inevitably, however, moments of uncertainty, overzealousness, inability to eliminate choices, and even panic ensue for some students and that list of 7-10 inches upward into the teens and even twenties.
-Because it’s so easy to add “just another school” on the Common App or Coalition Application platforms, many students figure, “why not” apply to four or five or ten others.
+Inevitably, however, moments of uncertainty, overzealousness, inability to eliminate choices, and even panic ensue for some students, and that list of seven to 10 inches upward into the teens and even twenties.
+Because it’s so easy to add “just another school” on the Common or Coalition Application platforms, many students figure, “why not” apply to four or five or 10 others.
 After all, what harm could there be?

 Have you heard the term demonstrated interest?
-Put simply, it means that a prospective applicant has shown a school some amount of attention prior to becoming an applicant.
-Many colleges use whether or not an applicant has demonstrated interest in them as an indicator of how serious the applicant is about attending the school.
+Put simply, it means that a prospective student has shown a college some attention prior to applying.
+Many schools use demonstrated interest as an indicator of how serious the applicant is about attending.
 One of the best ways, but certainly not the only way, to demonstrate interest is to visit campus.
-In the age of COVID-19, requesting information from a school, responding to mailings and emails, clicking on the links and spending time on the sites—these are all ways colleges gauge interest, too.
+In the age of COVID-19, requesting information from a school, responding to mailings and emails, clicking on links in those emails, and spending time on the colleges’ sites are other ways to show interest.
 How many schools are you willing and able to visit?
-How much time do you have to spend online responding to colleges’ inquiries?
-How about meeting the admissions representatives of the colleges when they come to your high school, or attending local programs and events sponsored by colleges?
-The more schools on your list, the more time you will need to spend essentially assuring many of those schools of your interest level.
+How many hours can you dedicate to meeting remotely with admissions representatives or attending virtual programs and events?
+The more schools on your list, the more time you will need to invest in demonstrating interest in those colleges.

-More Schools = More Essays and More Money
+More Schools = More Essays and Higher Costs

-When it comes down to the end of the process, the applicants who tend to reap the best results are those who build and stick to reasonable lists, who spend the appropriate amount of time communicating with and applying to those schools, and who don’t spread themselves too thin.
+The applicants who reap the best results are those who build and stick to reasonable lists, spend the appropriate amount of time communicating with and applying to those colleges, and don’t spread themselves too thin.
 Be strategic.
 No one needs 10 safety schools.
 No one needs 10 target schools.
 And certainly, no one needs 20 reach schools.
 In the end, you only need one school: the college where you’ve chosen to enroll.